terraform-community-modules/tf_aws_ecs/README.md

 - `ami` - A specific AMI image to use, eg `ami-95f8d2f3`.
 Defaults to the latest ECS optimized Amazon Linux AMI.
 - `ami_version` - Specific version of the Amazon ECS AMI to use (e.g. `2016.09`).
 Defaults to `*`.
 Ignored if `ami` is specified.
 - `heartbeat_timeout` - Heartbeat Timeout setting for how long it takes for the graceful shutdown hook takes to timeout.
 This is useful when deploying clustered applications like consul that benifit from having a deploy between autoscaling create/destroy actions.
 Defaults to 180"
+- `asg_delete_extra_timeout` - Extra time that `terraform apply` will wait for ASG deletion (default 600).
+This is added on top of `heartbeat_timeout`.
+This variable is customizable for when the instances take longer than 600sec to shut down once shutdown is initiated.
 - `security_group_ids` - a list of security group IDs to apply to the launch configuration
 - `user_data` - The instance user data (e.g. a `cloud-init` config) to use in the `aws_launch_configuration`
 -  custom_iam_policy -  JSON containing the custom IAM policy for ECS nodes.
 Will overwrite the default one if set.